By Nicki Kamau

-When the clock is ticking toward the end of the week and you need to come up with something fast, it’s easy to panic over a lack of inspiration.
-Fortunately, a little work and planning before you hit the panic phase can save your bacon and improve your productivity.
+When the clock is ticking toward the end of the day or week and you need to come up with your next set of blog topics fast, don’t panic over a lack of inspiration.
+Instead, use these tips to put a plan in place before you hit the beyond stressed phase.

-Don’t wait for a deadline to try harnessing your brain.
-Keep a notebook or a digital file for ideas and whenever one comes to you, write it down before you lose it.
+Here’s my tip: Start passively “getting ahead” now.
+Don’t wait for a deadline to force your brain into being creative—it won’t work.
+Keep a notebook or a digital file for ideas, and whenever one comes to you, write it down before you forget it.
 Did you see an interesting article?
-Copy and paste the URL now, along with a sentence or two about why it caught your fancy.
-Think of a catchy title for a white paper?
+Copy and paste the URL, along with a sentence or two about why it’s relevant.
+Think of a catchy title?
+A compelling campaign?
 Into the notebook it goes.
-As you collect these, set a weekly calendar appointment with yourself to transfer them into your editorial calendar so that you’re always working ahead on ideas.

 2. Map Your Mind

-It’s a pretty safe bet that some kind of mind mapping has been around for as long as people have been trying to organize their thoughts.
-A mind map is a visual diagram of your thoughts.
-When everything is in a jumble and you just can’t decide what to say or think about next, take a minute to make a mind map.
-By breaking your topic down into bite-size, easily manipulated pieces, you can re-set and re-organize your thinking and create a roadmap for moving quickly ahead at the same time.
+A mind map is a visual diagram of your thoughts that tiers off and can display anything from a process, to goals and action items, or topics and sub-topics.
+When everything is in a jumble and you can’t figure out what to create next, take a minute to make a mind map.
+By breaking your topic (for example) down into bite-sized, easily manipulated pieces, you can reset and re-organize your thinking and create a roadmap for moving quickly ahead at the same time.

 4. Reduce, Reuse, Recycle

-Sometimes your best content is the content you’ve already got.
-When you’re really down to the wire and you need to produce something now, take a look at your existing library to see if you can repurpose content.
-Blog posts and emails can often serve as the basis for a new kit, eBook, or white paper.
-Conversely, premium content like eBooks and white papers can be edited and simplified into blogs and emails.
-Take a little time to edit, clip, and prune and you can have new content from old before you know it.
+Sometimes your best content is the content you already have.
+When you’re down to the wire and need to produce something now, take a look at your existing library to see if you can repurpose content.
+A quick click or two into your data can tell you which content has the most views, highest conversion rate, or highest entry traffic.
+Focus on improving and promoting the unicorns that are already proving to be valuable to your audience.
+Blog posts can often serve as the basis for a new kit, e-book, or white paper.
+Conversely, premium content like e-books and white papers can be segmented into targeted blogs and lead nurturing emails.
+Take a little time to edit, rearrange, and improve, and you can have new content from old before you know it.

-Whether you’re working a month ahead and need to brainstorm blog titles, or it’s Friday afternoon and you have to outline an infographic before you can go home and put your weekend clothes on, collaboration is key.
-Find a buddy who can help you bounce your ideas around.
-Their thoughts and questions will help you clarify what you want to say and may even give you completely new ideas.
+Whether you’re working a month ahead and need to brainstorm blog titles (kudos to you!), or it’s Friday afternoon and you have to outline an infographic before you can move from the office half of your kitchen table to the dinner half, collaboration is key when your brain is empty.
+Call or message a colleague who can help bounce your ideas around, even if it’s just for five minutes.
+Tell them what you have in place and what your goals are and then let them at it.
+Their thoughts, feedback, and questions will help you clarify what you want your content to look like and may even give you completely new ideas.